Blast, gunbattle at Afghan VP candidate's office, 2 dead

 No one immediately claimed responsibility for the attack, but both Taliban insurgents and the Islamic State group are active in the capital and have carried out attacks there in the past.

-President Ghani is seeking a second term on promises of ending the 18-year war but has been largely sidelined over the past year as the U.S. has negotiated directly with the Taliban, who view the Kabul government as an American puppet.
+President Ghani is seeking a second term in the Sept.
+28 election on promises of ending the 18-year war but has been largely sidelined over the past year as the U.S. has negotiated directly with the Taliban, who view the Kabul government as an American puppet.

 The Taliban effectively control around half the country and have continued to carry out daily attacks on Afghan security forces.